mudasobwa/mudasobwa.github.io/_posts/2020-07-24-generated-types-2.md

 #⇒ false
 ```

-I needed some internal representation for the types, so I decided to store everything in a struct named [`Tyyppi.T`](https://hexdocs.pm/tyyppi/Tyyppi.T.html).
-And here is a sibling of `Tyyppi.of?/2` — `Tyyppi.of_type?/2` accepting my internal representation of the type and the term.
+I needed some internal representation for the types, so I decided to store everything as a struct named [`Tyyppi.T`](https://hexdocs.pm/tyyppi/Tyyppi.T.html).
+And here is a sibling of `Tyyppi.of?/2` — [`Tyyppi.of_type?/2`](https://hexdocs.pm/tyyppi/Tyyppi.html#of_type?/2), accepting my internal representation of the type and the term.

 ```elixir
 iex|tyyppi|3 ▶ type = Tyyppi.parse(GenServer.on_start)